slamander/website/content/talk/se_amphibs_1/index.md

 ---
-title: Restoration Ecology of Grassland Herpetofauna in SEUSA
+title: "Restoration Ecology of Grassland Herpetofauna in SEUSA"
-event: Guest lecture in Wildlife of Florida--Amphibians
+summary: "Guest lecture in Wildlife of Florida--Amphibians"

 location: University of Florida